persistenceOne/networks/core-1/upgrades/v5/proposal.md

 If using cosmovisor, manually build & copy the persistenceCore binary to /cosmovisor/upgrades/v5/bin/.

 If not using cosmovisor, wait for your node to halt at the upgrade height, then install and run the v5.0.0 binary.

+Note: Please use go version `v1.19.3+` as part of v5 upgrade

 ## Details of Upgrade Time